aaronKilpatrick/javascript-projects/README.md

 # javascript-projects

 As someone who has always had a fascination with coding, studied Bach. of Computer Science and have always had something to do with Web Development, I have only really decided to dive head first into.
 My current job see's me working with Wordpress to build and manage an E-Commerce site.
-I noticed that I was Googling for help with Javascript far too often and that I needed to cement the knowlege to be more efficient.
+I noticed that I was Googling for help with Javascript far too often and that I needed to cement the knowledge to be more efficient.

 I recently read an article discussing the benefits of the *100 Javascript Projects in 100 Days* challenge.
 The article mentioned various reasons why developers should partake in this challenge.
 All of them seemed obvious and yet I never thought to start such an endeavour before.

 I decided then and there that before I moved onto learning a framework I would tackle this task and become a better Javascript Developer.
-This repository is my log of this endeavaour of taken my Javascript to the next level.
+This repository is my log of this endeavour of taken my Javascript to the next level.

 **A note on these projects:**
 Most projects come with the HTML and CSS already written which allows me to focus on the goal of Javascript retention and recall.